AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47520-customers-lose-reward-points-when-credit-memo-created.md

 <u>Expected results</u>:

-* The Admin can refund the rewards points.
+* The Admin can refund the reward points.

 * The order status will be closed.